railsuser2014/openobject-doc-book-en/8/8_20_Config/index.rst

 	The OpenOffice.org plug-in enables you not only to configure the reports of the basic products in Open ERP but also to create entirely new report templates.
-	When the user uses Open ERP's client interface, OpenOffice can create a report template that has access to all the data available to any Open ERP document type.
+	When the user uses Open ERP's client interface, OpenOffice can create a report template that has access to all the data available to any OpenERP document type.

 	You can easily create fax documents, quotations, or any other commercial document.
 	This functionality enables you to considerably extend the productivity of your salespeople who have